What Is Modal Fabric & Is This Material Really Sustainable?

 One of the biggest pros of modal fibers is that, in Lenzing’s case, it has been certified as both biodegradable and compostable under home, soil, industrial, and marine conditions.

 It’s growth is more sustainable than that of cotton, and it’s responsible for yields up to ten times as high.
 It also uses 20 times less water!

-Water is also saved when you’re wearing those new modal fabric pajamas.
+Water is also saved when you’re wearing those new modal fabric organic pajamas.
 The material doesn’t require heavy washing and you’ll have no need for whitening agents or fabric softener.

 Modal material is comfortable and durable.
-You can anticipate that clothes made with this material will be able to withstand stretching and moving and years of wearing.
+You can anticipate that clothes made with this fabric will be able to withstand stretching and moving and years of wearing.

 As for the cons of modal fibers, there have been occasional drawbacks reported including allergic reactions, discoloration and lack of heat retention.

 For us, the number one downside of modal is that, unless it is a Lenzing Modal, you just cannot guarantee that the underlying wood pulp came from a sustainably managed forest or that the process of manufacturing the modal material was safe (for workers and the environment).

 Modal is machine washable but as always, the most environmentally friendly wash is a cold wash.
-This will also help prevent any shrinking.
+This will also help prevent any shrinkage.

-For lingerie or delicate items, be sure to use a wash bag to protect your special ware.
+For sustainable lingerie or delicate items, be sure to use a wash bag to protect your special ware.